GAM-team/GAM/docs/Users-Keep.md

 * `filter trashed` - Display notes in the trash
 * `role owner|writer` - Display notes where the user has the specified role

-When  option `countsonly` is specified, the number of notes a user owns and the number of notes of user can edit if displayed.
+When  option `countsonly` is specified, the number of notes a user owns, the number of notes of user can edit and the total number of notes is displayed.

 By default, Gam displays the information as an indented list of keys and values; the note text is displayed as individual lines.
 * `compact` - Display the note text with escaped carriage returns as \r and newlines as \n